 First impressions have always been an essential step when it comes to getting people in your store’s front door.
 Now that more businesses are opening and people are feeling more safe to shop, first impressions mean just about everything.
 There are several areas in a store that your customers will be looking for when deciding if you’re a COVID-safe establishment or not.
-To meet the new cleanliness expectations, be certain you’re keeping your store safe for your customers and your employees, and make sure to prioritize these places where customers will notice the extra effort.
+To meet the new store cleaning expectations, be certain you’re keeping your store safe for your customers and your employees, and make sure to prioritize these places where customers will notice the extra effort.

 Now, we know you can’t exactly see if a door handle is dirty or not – but customers sure can see if someone is cleaning them regularly.
 Not only is this a high-touch area you want to disinfect before your store opens, but you want to make sure your employees are continuing to clean the handles to the store, dressing room, and bathrooms often during the day.